hashicorp/terraform-provider-aws/website/docs/r/redshift_snapshot_schedule.html.markdown

 * `force_destroy` - (Optional) Whether to destroy all associated clusters with this snapshot schedule on deletion.
 Must be enabled and applied before attempting deletion.
 * `tags` - (Optional) A map of tags to assign to the resource.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `arn` - Amazon Resource Name (ARN) of the Redshift Snapshot Schedule.

 ## Import

 Redshift Snapshot Schedule can be imported using the `identifier`, e.g.